 There are three methods of sale: competitive, negotiated, and private placement.
-The preferred method of sale shall be the competitive method as it is likely to result in the lowest interest cost to the District.
-All three methods of sale shall be considered for all issuance of debt, however, as each method has the potential to achieve the lowest financing cost given the right conditions.
+The preferred method of sale shall be the method which is likely to result in the lowest interest cost to the District.
+All three methods of sale shall be considered for all debt issuance, because each method has the potential to achieve the lowest financing cost given the right conditions.
 Any award through negotiation shall be subject to approval by the District, generally by the Chief Financial Officer or other person designated by the Chief Financial Officer, to ensure that interest costs are in accordance with comparable market interest rates.
 When a competitive bidding process is deemed the most advantageous method of sale for the District, award will be based upon, among other factors, the lowest offered True Interest Cost ("TIC").
-A private placement sale is appropriate when the financing can or must be structured for a single or limited number of purchasers or where the terms of the private placement are more beneficial to the District than either a negotiated or competitive sale would provide.
+A private placement sale is appropriate when the financing can or must be structured for a single or limited number of purchasers or where the terms of the private placement are more beneficial to the District than either a negotiated or competitive sale.